Skip to main content

 Why Atrial Fibrillation? the Role of Atrial Remodeling

 The discussion so far has focused on ventricular arrhythmias related to the QT interval.
-So, why did find an association with atrial fibrillation, a different class of arrhythmia?
+So, why did the TRAVERSE trial find an association with atrial fibrillation, a different class of arrhythmia?
 The mechanisms here are more indirect and relate to the concept of the “atrial substrate.”
 Atrial fibrillation arises from disorganized, chaotic electrical impulses originating in the atria.
 For this to occur, the atrial tissue itself must be electrically and structurally vulnerable ∞ a condition known as adverse atrial remodeling.

 Both low testosterone and the rapid changes during the initiation of TRT can contribute to this remodeling, albeit through different pathways.
 Low testosterone is associated with a pro-inflammatory state, increased visceral adiposity, and insulin resistance.
 These systemic metabolic disturbances promote structural changes in the atria, including fibrosis and cellular hypertrophy.